 If you are using a substitute form to furnish information statements to recipients (generally Copy B), be sure your substitute statements comply with the rules in Pub.
-1179, General Rules and Specifications for Substitute Forms 1096,

-1098, 1099, 3921, 3922, 5498, W-2G, and 1042-S. Pub.
+1179.
+Pub.
 1179, which is revised annually, explains the requirements for format and content of substitute statements to recipients.
 See part M on page 9 for additional information.

-All substitute statements to recipients must contain the tax year, form number, and form name prominently CAUTION displayed together in one area of the statement.
+All substitute statements to recipients must contain the tax year, form number, and form name prominently displayed CAUTION together in one area of the statement.
 For example, they could be shown in the upper right part of the statement.